This Home Blends Swedish Country With Cali-Cool, and Nails It

 image

 I’ve wanted a Cisco Home Genevieve sofa and O’Hara bed for so long.
 I had pinned the Native Trails farmhouse sink to my Pinterest board years before we bought this house, so that was another thing I really wanted to incorporate.
 Textiles from Kathryn M. Ireland and Raoul Textiles were always at the top of my wishlist, and that included custom roman shades and drapery for every window in the house.
 Finding someone who is good at custom window treatments is really hard, unless you’re a professional designer!
-My friend Claudia Clobes Yudis of Urban Loft Window Treatments made all the beautiful window treatments for the house, so everything you see is made by her.
+My friend Claudia Clobes Yudis of Urban Loft Window Treatments made all the ones in my house.

 image

-Texture was important to me, and I wanted everything to be made of natural materials like linen, cotton, jute, wood, and a little metal.
+I wanted everything to be made of natural materials like linen, cotton, jute, wood, and a little metal.
 I feel if you mix natural materials, you can’t go wrong.
-I did simple jute rugs in almost all the rooms (except a few vintage, handknotted rugs I bought from The Found Shop).
+I did simple jute rugs in almost all the rooms.
 All my drapery is linen, and most of the furniture is upholstered in linen.

 image

-My friend Jeni Maus owns Found Rentals, a large vintage rental company in California.
-She sources antique furniture and vintage pieces from all over the world—mainly from France—and she has amazing taste.
-She has a shop where she sells some of her vintage and antique finds, The Found Shop, and she ships all over the US.
-I went to lots of flea markets, but it was really hard to find good vintage furniture that is both functional and beautiful, so Found Shop saved me.
-And since their pieces [are] mostly from France, it made the furniture feel like it belonged together.
+My friend Jeni Maus owns Found Rental Co., a large vintage rental company in California.
+She sources antique furniture and vintage pieces from all over the world—mainly from France—and has amazing taste.
+She also has a shop where she sells some of her finds and she ships all over the U.S. I went to lots of flea markets, but it was really hard to find good vintage furniture that is both functional and beautiful, so Found saved me.
+And since their pieces [are] mostly from France, it made everything feel like it belonged together.

-I brought a few vintage canvas oil paintings with me from Sweden.
+I brought a few vintage canvas oil paintings with me from Sweden, too.
 They’re not worth much, but I love the color and subject matter.
-The little green oil painting I have in the kitchen is my favorite—it’s easy on the eye, and adds a little touch of color.
+The little green oil painting I have in the kitchen is my favorite—it’s easy on the eye and adds a little touch of color.
 You can often find these little oil paintings at local flea markets, and they usually don’t cost much.
 Just remove the frame (if there is one) and hang it up for a cute detail.

 How does the home pay homage to California history and design?